 It was saved for preservation and left the yard in October 1972 having been sold to the directors of Steamtown at Carnforth.
 It moved to Carnforth in October of that year.
 Restoration was completed there in 1975.

 Under the ownership of Brian Thomas 6960 was moved to the Severn Valley Railway (SVR) in May 1977.
 On the SVR it ran with 4930 Hagley Hall’s tender while its own was put behind 4930 until withdrawn from service in 1981.
 It was overhauled and returned to traffic in 1983 with a ten year boiler certificate which allowed 6960 to run until 1993..

-It was moved to the Gloucestershire Warwickshire Railway in 1996 and it remained there until the boiler certificate expired 2003.
+It was moved to the Gloucestershire Warwickshire Railway in 1996 following a change in ownership and it remained there until the boiler certificate expired 2003.
 The last duty it performed before withdrawal was to convey HRH The Princess Royal from Winchcombe to Cheltenham Racecourse in April 2003.

 Following its withdrawal from service it was sent to the Flour Mill workshops in the Forest of Dean for an extensive overhaul.
 The overhaul was completed at Williton in November 2011.
 Whilst the work was being undertaken Jeremy Hosking purchased the locomotive in 2008.

-In February 2017 the tender was sent to the First Great Western Bristo St Phillips Marsh depot to have its tyres turned.
+In February 2017 the tender was sent to the First Great Western Bristol St Phillips Marsh depot to have its tyres turned.

 |Home Base||Current Status||Owner|

 |West Somerset Railway||Awaiting overhaul||Jeremy Hoskings/Locomotive Services Ltd|